 We require every guest to read and sign a release waiver to participate in a Trek Travel vacation.
 Keep in mind, if you are traveling with others, each individual will need to submit a separate release waiver for their trip.
 This form must be completed by each trip participant or by a parent or guardian for each minor prior to departing for trip.
 Please contact us with any questions.

 Trek Travel organizes vacations of a lifetime for riders and non-riders alike.
 We include so much other than riding in our packages so there is something for everyone.
 All of our packages are priced per person, double occupancy, regardless of whether you choose to ride a little, a lot, or not at all.
-Please see specific trips or contact a Trip Consultant for details regarding the best trips for non-riders.
+Learn more here or contact a Trip Consultant for details regarding the best trips for non-riders.

 Not to worry, our trips are solo friendly!